spring-attic/sagan/doc/getting-started-guides/macros.md

 <#macro create_both_builds>
 ### Create a Gradle build file
-Below is the Gradle build file.
+Below is the [initial Gradle build file](initial/build.gradle).
 But you can also use Maven.
 The pom.xml file is included [right here](initial/pom.xml).

     <@snippet path="build.gradle" prefix="initial"/>